arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 The `counter` variable is a global reference for the client Portenta Machine Control.
 Conversely, `counter_rec` is dedicated to Modbus transactions, storing the data obtained from the server Portenta Machine Control, which pertains to the `counter_stack` data.
 This variable was set up during the 'Read Input Registers' Modbus function configuration.

-The client Portenta Machine Control will utilize four digital programmable outputs, with the complete digital outputs serving as an operation indicator.
+The client Portenta Machine Control will use four digital programmable outputs, with the complete digital outputs serving as an operation indicator.
 Each time the `counter` marks a new tenth value, it will activate the digital programmable output corresponding to the first digit of that counter value.
 For instance, when the `counter` reaches `10`, digital programmable output #1 will be activated.

 Once the `counter` hits `50` and resets, it signifies the completion of one operation cycle.
 This process will continuously loop, using the digital outputs as a process cycle counter, displayed as a binary counter.
 The cyclic counter value is stored in the `server_opCycle`.

 ![Arduino PLC IDE - Portenta Machine Control Client Global Variables](assets/pmc_plcide_client_globalVars.png)